-I first heard about this tip from a travel expert.
+I first heard about this tip from a travel expert over 10 years ago.
 I thought it was too good to be true.
 But, I have to say, I tried it myself and it worked!
 I saved about $20 per night the first time I used this tip and got a great room in a bed and breakfast in Savannah, Georgia.
 Give it a try and see how much you can save.

 8. Think outside the box